 Carrot Cake

 - In a large mixing bowl, whisk together the flour, finely chopped walnuts, cinnamon, ginger, mixed spice, salt, baking powder and baking soda.
-Set aside.50 grams walnuts, 220 grams flour, 2 teaspoons ground cinnamon, ½ teaspoon ground ginger, ½ teaspoon mixed spice, ½ teaspoon salt, 1 teaspoon baking powder, 1 teaspoon baking soda
+Set aside.50 grams walnuts, 220 grams plain flour, 2 teaspoons ground cinnamon, ½ teaspoon ground ginger, ½ teaspoon mixed spice, ½ teaspoon table salt, 1 teaspoon baking powder, 1 teaspoon baking soda

 - With the mixer running, slowly pour in the vegetable oil to allow the eggs and oil to emulsify.
 Scrape down the sides of the bowl.
-Then add the vanilla and beat for an additional 30 seconds to really make sure everything is well combined.225 grams vegetable oil, 2 teaspoons vanilla
+Then add the vanilla and beat for an additional 30 seconds to really make sure everything is well combined.225 grams vegetable oil, 2 teaspoons vanilla extract

 - Add the grated carrots, and using the paddle attachment, at a low speed fold the carrots into the mixture.
 Add the dry ingredients, and again, at a low speed, mix to combine.
 Using a silicone spatula, fold the cake batter a few times before dividing it into the two prepared cake tins (about 525 grams per cake tin).
 Bake for 25 to 30 minutes or until a cake tester comes out mostly clean from the centre of the cake.
 Allow the cakes to cool completely before assembly.